JohnBassett-UW/fastSNR/README.md

-fastSNR is a for-fun project to beat the performance of its equivalent R code.
+fastSNR is a for-fun project to beat the performance of its equivalent R code. (signalNoise.r

 A useful metric for evaluating signal to noise in arrays of hashed-nuclei barcode counts is to divide the first maximum by the second maximum.